AliAmini93/CNN-LSTM-Action-Recognizer/README.md

 These configuration parameters play a pivotal role in the models' ability to learn from the video data and accurately classify actions, optimizing performance while balancing computational efficiency.

+## Video Processing Methodology

+One of the primary challenges in training video classifiers is devising a method to efficiently feed videos into a neural network.
+Various strategies exist, as discussed in [this blog post](https://blog.coast.ai/five-video-classification-methods-implemented-in-keras-and-tensorflow-99cad29cc0b5).
+Given that a video is essentially an ordered sequence of frames, a straightforward approach might be to extract these frames and form a 3D tensor.
+However, due to varying frame counts across different videos, this method can be problematic for batching unless padding is used.

+### Adopted Approach

+In this project, we adopt a method similar to that used in text sequence problems.
+Our approach involves:

+1. Capturing frames from each video.
+2. Extracting frames until a maximum frame count is reached.
+3. Padding videos with fewer frames than the maximum with zeros.

+This method is particularly suitable for the UCF101 dataset, where there isn't significant variation in objects and actions across frames.
+However, it's important to note that this approach might not generalize well to other video classification tasks.
+We utilize [OpenCV's `VideoCapture()` method](https://docs.opencv.org/master/dd/d43/tutorial_py_video_display.html) for reading frames from videos.

+### Implemented Functions

+The following functions are adapted from a TensorFlow tutorial on action recognition:

+#### `center_crop_frame(input_frame)`

+This function crops the center square of a given frame.

+- `input_frame`: The frame to be cropped.
+- Returns: Cropped frame.

+The function calculates the center of the frame and crops it to form a square, ensuring uniform frame dimensions.

+#### `process_video(video_path, max_frame_count, target_size)`

+Processes and extracts frames from a video.

+- `video_path`: Path to the video file.
+- `max_frame_count`: Maximum number of frames to extract.
+- `target_size`: The dimensions to which each frame is resized.

+The function reads the video, applies center cropping to each frame, resizes them, and reorders color channels.
+It then returns the processed frames as an array, adhering to the specified maximum frame count.

+---

+These functions form the core of video preprocessing in the project, preparing the data for subsequent model training and ensuring consistency in input dimensions and format.